martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/foreach-repo-push-and-pr/index.md

 ## Conclusion

 I am going to use this script to update files across all of our repositories.
 For this client, the code review is important, so the automation would end in a set pull request.
+In the next blog post, I am going to create a script that will create files to be pushed for every repository.